Msubasi1/Msubasi1/README.md

 #

 ### ⚡ Here are some projects that I have been working on it.
-Please visit Repositories and Projects tabs in navigation bar.
+Please visit Repositories and Projects tabs from navigation bar.
 <!--
 **Msubasi1/Msubasi1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.